mlwin-de/BenchEmbedd/README.md

 	hobbit:imageName "git.project-hobbit.eu:4567/schmitz.kessenich/sample-system/system-adapter" .

+ Afterwards, push the meta-data file system.ttl to your HOBBIT GitLab repository.

 #### Modify the Constants file

-Change the variable GIT_SYSTEM_USERNAME to your username on HOBBIT gitlab and the variable SYSTEM_NAME to the name of your GitLab System repository.
+Change the variable GIT_SYSTEM_USERNAME to your username on HOBBIT GitLab and the variable SYSTEM_NAME to the name of your new GitLab System repository.

 #### Debug your System locally
    Run checkHealth() to test your system.
 Note that the code in SystemAdapter.java decides which system will be used.